 Use strict rules

 The Plain version can have a set of strict accessibility rules applied.
-The use of all of these rules ensures maximum accessibility for the Plain version.
+The use of all these rules ensures maximum accessibility for the Plain version.

 Some of the rules fundamentally modify the appearance of the questionnaire, whilst others increase the size of the file produced.
-For these reasons the rules are not available for the Normal version.
+For these reasons, the rules are not available for the Normal version.

 Note that using strict rules is not required for Level A compliance.